Cozy Peach Kitchen

 Step by step instructions

-Note: You do need to cook pasta when you make this sauce because the recipe uses pasta water.
+Note: I do recommend that you cook pasta when you make this sauce because the recipe uses pasta water.
 Reserve at least ½ cup pasta water from the cooked pasta.
-If you don't plan to cook pasta when making the sauce, simply use an equal amount of water and adjust salt to taste.
+If you don't plan to cook pasta when making the sauce, simply use an equal amount of water and adjust the salt to taste.

 Cherry tomatoes in olive oil on a white sheet pan